junior-devleague/jr-devleague-unity-projects/exercises/ui-scene-and-scene-management/README.md

 In Unity, a UI is controlled by a GameObject called the **Canvas**.
 This is the **parent** GameObject, and anything mentioned earlier goes inside of the Canvas.
 It *is* possible to have more than one canvas per scene.

 Inside of the canvas are Elements that are considered the **children**.
-These Elements will control and respond to parts of a game but are handled by the Canvas.
+These Elements will control and respond to parts of a game but are handled inside the Canvas.

 ## The Scene